Religion in Papua New Guinea: Hinduism

 According to ARDA, followers of Hinduism made up 0.01% of the population in 2020 (Shaivites and Saktists).
 This compared with 0.02% in 2015, and 0.01% in 2010.

 Religious freedom

 The constitution of Papua New Guinea provides for freedom of religion and the right to practice religion freely.
-Religious groups are required to register the government in order to hold property and obtain tax-exempt status.
+Religious groups are required to register with the government in order to hold property and obtain tax-exempt status.
 Foreign missionary groups are permitted to proselytize.
 Christian religious instruction in public schools is compulsory, although it is possible to opt out.

 It was noted in 2022 that more people are being accused of sorcery (nearly 400 per year in the highland provinces).
 Almost half of allegations led to physical violence or property damage.

 In the past, the Papuan government was opposed towards formally recognizing Islam and its institutions.
 However, the government has reportedly threatened to ban Islam to the present day.
 There are reports of native Muslims experiencing discrimination and even violence from the Christian majority.

-In 2023, the country was scored 4 out of 4 for religious freedom.
+In 2023, the country scored 4 out of 4 for religious freedom.